Icelk/kvarn/routing.md

 HTTP/1.1 will not get effected.

-Body still stream, but headers are parsed
+Body still stream (at lease kinda, see `application.rs#Body` for more info) but headers are parsed
 # Layer 4 / Parsing
 Here, the request is parsed to the `::http::Request` struct.